Ten issues / building blocks

 To define how this will relate to the final objective of how these various aspects of the constitution works within a given situation, relationships need to be established.
 In the case of the courts it will then be about understanding its relationship to the executive and the legislature.
-In could at one end be dictated to by the executive or legislature, or justice is meted out by the executive or the legislature or both ( as in an absolute monarchy) (1) , and at the other end remain totally independent as a guarantor of the constitution against the executive and the legislature (10)
+It could at one end (1) be dictated to by the executive or legislature, where justice is meted out by the executive, the legislature, or both (as in an absolute monarchy).
+At the other end (5), it could remain totally independent as a guarantor of the constitution against the executive and the legislature.

-Here the space representing the Judiciary will at one end be completely integrated with that of the legislature/executive and at the other be completely independent but connected to the two spaces representing the executive and the legislative with possibly one way entrances where the Judiciary has independent access to the executive/legislature and controlled it.
+Here the space representing the Judiciary will at one end be completely integrated with that of the legislature/executive.
+At the other end, it will be completely independent but connected to the two spaces representing the executive and the legislative.
+The model will possibly feature one-way entrances where the judiciary has independent access to the executive/legislature and controls it.

 There can be no democracy without procedures and institutions for elections.
 But even some formally non-democratic states have limited provision for elections.

 The electoral framework is a fundamental relationship between the people and the body of governance.
-In any democratic process, The level of democratic freedom in a structure of governance will be essentially defined here.
-At one end all officials in the structure of governance structure would be elected by the people (10) on the other, the whole structure of governance would be wielded by a person or body whose authority ultimately comes from violent submission often clothed in the idea of divine right (1)
+In any democratic process, the level of democratic freedom in a structure of governance will be essentially defined here.
+At one end all officials in the structure of governance structure would be elected by the people (5).
+On the other, the whole structure of governance would be wielded by a person or body whose authority ultimately comes from violent submission often clothed in the idea of divine right (1).

 Here is the very foundation of the relationship between the governed and the government.
 At one end the electoral system is the foundation of all elements of the government where the choice remains totally and wholly with those electing.
 At the other end, the foundation of the elements of government are perhaps non- existent, or pinned down violently from above.